BrianPerel/fun-ops/README.md

-- log4j should already be in the project, but if not: use log4j in feature development: go to Eclipse run configurations, find and click on the program with the main class that you want to use run, go to the Dependencies tab, click Classpath entries, advanced, add folder, and add the folder that contains the log4j.properties file (currently log4j folder)
+- log4j should already be in the project, but if not: use log4j in feature development: go to Eclipse run configurations, find and click on the program with the main class that you want to use run, go to the Dependencies tab, click Classpath entries, advanced, add folder, and add the folder that contains the log4j.properties file (currently lib folder).
+Additionally add the log4j jar file from lib folder to the Classpath Entries for every app's run configuration

 - [Check out the project here](https://brianperel.github.io/side_projects.htm)